Search

 Do you want to know in which country you can divorce, or which law applies to your family or assets?
 Ensure you are well-informed beforehand about the possibilities and the strategy to be followed.

-Schedule a consultation — by telephone or via video call.
+Contact us — by telephone or via video call.

 Do you already have an ongoing procedure and do you have doubts about the strategy followed?
 Request a second opinion on international family law.